-Pack your heavier, denser equipment/personal items at the top of your checked baggage (i.e. helmets, boots and books).
+Pack your heavier, denser equipment/personal items, such as boots or books, at the top of your checked baggage.
 Place your clothing and smaller items in the bottom of the bag.
 This will help TSA screeners re-pack your bag neatly if a physical search is required.

 Take all valuables and electronics with you as carry-on items unless they are prohibited items.

 If you wish to lock your checked baggage, use a TSA-recognized lock.